localgod/centos-packer/README.md

 `vagrant box remove file://builds/virtualbox-centos7.box`

+### Docker

+You can test the new Docker images by running:

+`docker run -it localgod/centos:7.3.1611 /bin/bash`

 ## Virtualbox version note

-Packer uses the version of Virtualbox installed on the build host for creating the box.
+Packer uses the version of Virtualbox installed on the build host for creating the Vagrant box.
 As a result, guest additions version in the vagrant box will be that of the Virtualbox installation that created the box.